citp/privacy-policy-historical/o/or/orb/orbitzforbusiness.net.md

 > From time to time, we may disclose your Personal Information as follows:
 >
->   * To those travel service providers with which you make arrangements through our Site, for example airlines, car rental, hotel, ground transportation, theater, attraction or travel insurance.
+>   * To those travel service providers with which you make arrangements through our Site, for example airlines, car rental, hotel, ground transportation, or rail transportation.
 We provide them with the Personal Information needed to make and complete the booking or reservation;
 >   * To organizations that perform services for or on behalf of Orbitz for Business, for example to provide customer service, deliver tickets, ship items, process credit cards, for research, data processing, to measure the use of our Site, to facilitate usage by a visitor or to offer credit card services or evaluate your creditworthiness.
 We will share with these companies only that Personal Information which they need to work on our behalf.
 Some of these service providers may be located in countries outside the US and outside the European Economic Area ("EEA').Your Personal Information will be provided to these organizations only if they agree to use such information solely for the purpose of providing services to Orbitz for Business, and under the instructions of Orbitz for Business, and with respect to that information, to act in a manner consistent with the relevant principles articulated in this Policy.
 By submitting your personal data, you agree to the transfer, storing and processing of your data outside the US and outside the EEA;
 >   * To your organization about your use or non-use of the Site;
 >   * To protect our Site and our rights under our [Terms and Conditions](https://www.orbitzforbusiness.net/pagedef/content/legal/terms05.jsp?popupsDisabled=false); to protect ourselves against liability or prevent fraudulent activity; or where it is necessary to permit us to pursue available remedies or limit any damages that we may sustain;